AdobeDocs/campaign.en/help/v7/technotes/ims-updates.md

 ---
 # How to update your environment to connect to Adobe Campaign with IMS {#acc-ims-faq}

-On June 30, 2021 changes will be made to [Adobe Identity Management System](https://helpx.adobe.com/enterprise/using/identity.html) (IMS) login capabilities that could impact your ability to continue to use Adobe Campaign.
-Learn how to ensure you continue to use Adobe Campaign Classic v7 without interruption.
+Starting June 30, 2021 changes to [Adobe Identity Management System](https://helpx.adobe.com/enterprise/using/identity.html) (IMS) login capabilities could impact your ability to continue to use Adobe Campaign.
+Learn how to ensure you can continue to use Adobe Campaign Classic v7.

 ## What changed?